aragon/developer-portal/docs/osx/03-reference-guide/plugins/governance/majority-voting/token/TokenVoting.md

 ## Description

-The majority voting implementation using an [OpenZepplin `Votes`](https://docs.openzeppelin.com/contracts/4.x/api/governance#Votes) compatible governance token.
+The majority voting implementation using an [OpenZeppelin `Votes`](https://docs.openzeppelin.com/contracts/4.x/api/governance#Votes) compatible governance token.

 This contract inherits from `MajorityVotingBase` and implements the `IMajorityVoting` interface.